The two subsidiary companies, also known as "Promoters", are each licensed by the Gambling Commission to operate large society lotteries.

 If a ticket is sold unknowingly to, on behalf of, or for a person under the age of 16 he/she will be exempt from the raffle and will forfeit his/her prize and the stake will be returned.

 The RNIB Raffle is open to all UK residents over the age of 16, except employees of RNIB who are directly involved with the raffle, their agencies and other companies directly involved in the running of the raffle.
-This means that entries will be accepted from Northern Ireland, the Channel Islands and BFPOs.
+This means that entries will not be accepted from the Channel Islands, the Isle of Man and BFPOs.

 To purchase raffle tickets online entrants must be residents of Great Britain (only) and 16 years of age or over.
-This means that online entries will not be accepted from Northern Ireland, the Channel Islands and BFPOs.
+This means that online entries will not be accepted from Northern Ireland.

 The Promoter will run 4 separate raffle draws each year.
 The draw dates will take place in March, June, September and December.